 The operational buttons are minimal.
 You have 3 buttons in a group, plus one button on its own.
 In the group of 3, the central button is Power On and Off, plus Play and Pause.
 The two buttons around it are for Volume Up and Down, and Next or Previous.
 You can also use these buttons to check battery level at any time that the music is not playing.
 I think that is a very useful feature that I have not found on other headphones.

 The fourth button stands alone, and is used to switch the EQ mode from “General Mode” to “Swimming Mode.”
 It is also used to switch play mode, with the available choices being “Normal/Repeat/Shuffle.”

 Button Combos on the Shokz OpenSwim Headphones

 Combinations of the buttons can access more advanced features, such as switching the language, opening and closing folders, and going to the next folder.
 This is for organizing the content on the device.
 I have not tried this because I really don’t feel the need to get this complicated.
 But I could see it would make sense for training purposes for advanced athletes.
 For example, you could have a warm-up music folder, a high-performance music folder, and a cool-down music folder.

 Bottom Line on the Shokz OpenSwim Headphones

 So if you are both a cyclist and a swimmer, we believe these are an outstandingly good product.
-Speaking for myself, the Shokz OpenSwim headphones are my new go-to headphones for all uses except sleeping.
+Speaking for myself, I really enjoy using the Shokz OpenSwim headphones to bike to the pool and then get my laps in.